peterkappelt/Tradfri-FHEM/README.md

    `set Bulb1 off` will turn the lamp off
    `set Bulb1 dimvalue x` will set the lamp's brightness, where x is between 0 and 254
    `set Bulb1 color warm` will set the lamp to warm-white (if supported)
+* If you like to set the color temperature and the brightness directly in the web-interface, set the attribute webCmd to `dimvalue:color`
 * You can get additional information about controlling devices in the automatically generated FHEM HTML command reference, under TradfriDevice
 ### 3. Control a lighting group
 * Get the list of groups: `get TradfriGW groupList`.
 It will return something like that: